te-shi/te-shi.github.io/about.md

 ---
 ### About me

 I have received my master degree in School of Remote Sensing and Information Engineering, Wuhan University, under the supervision of Prof. <a href="http://jszy.whu.edu.cn/liyansheng/zh_CN/index.htm">Yansheng Li</a>.
-Before that, I have received my bachelor degree in Software Engineering in School of Computer Science and Technology, Anhui University, Hefei, China.
+Before that, I have received my bachelor degree in Software Engineering in School of Computer Science and Technology, Anhui University, under the supervision of Prof. <a href="https://aihuazheng.github.io/">Aihua Zheng</a>.
 At present, my research interests include computer vision (Especially in Generative Adversarial models & Semantic Segmentation) and machine learning.

 ### Education experience